ejholmes/uTorrent-Notifier/readme.markdown

 uTorrent Notifier is a .NET application that runs in the system tray and, well, notifies you of events ocurring remotely in uTorrent.

-Supports notifications being sent by Growl, Prowl and Boxcar.
+Supports notifications being sent by Growl, Prowl, Twitter and Boxcar.

 Author
 --